-24. Absorption of Work Related Allowances (City of Campbelltown and AWU Enterprise Agreement 1997)
+28. Absorption of Work Related Allowances

+(City of Campbelltown and AWU Enterprise Agreement 1997)

-- (a) All work-related allowances, including the disability allowance, will be absorbed and in lieu therefore an amount added to the Rates of Pay resulting from the wage adjustment stated in Clause 8 in accordance with the following: - (i) if at 1st March 1997 the sum of all allowances, including the disability allowance, was less than twenty dollars per week the amount shall be twenty dollars per week - (ii) if at 1st March 1997 the sum of all allowances including the disability allowance, was twenty dollars or more per week, the amount shall remain unaltered. - (b) Reimbursement of the cost of a current South Australian Driver's Licence will be absorbed and in lieu 75 cents per week added to the Rates of Pay. - (c) No new allowances shall be paid during the term of this Agreement.
+- 28.1 All work-related allowances, including the disability allowance, will be absorbed and in lieu therefore an amount added to the Rates of Pay resulting from the wage adjustment stated in Clause 8 in accordance with the following: - (a) if at 1st March 1997 the sum of all allowances, including the disability allowance, was less than twenty dollars per week the amount shall be twenty dollars per week - (b) if at 1st March 1997 the sum of all allowances including the disability allowance, was twenty dollars or more per week, the amount shall remain unaltered. - 28.2 Reimbursement of the cost of a current South Australian Driver's Licence will be absorbed and in lieu 75 cents per week added to the Rates of Pay. - 28.3 No new allowances shall be paid during the term of this Agreement.

-25. Salary Sacrifice
+29. Salary Sacrifice

-Subject to the following conditions an employee may apply to the Council to salary sacrifice any part of his/her salary (including Award or Enterprise Agreement based salary/wages) to make additional contributions to the Local Government Superannuation Scheme.
+Subject to the following conditions an employee may apply to the Council to salary sacrifice any part of his/her salary (including Award or Enterprise Agreement based salary/wages) to make additional contributions to the Local Government Superannuation Scheme - Statewide Super.

-- (1) As salary sacrifice is a complex matter, it is the employee's responsibility to seek advice and fully understand all implications of salary sacrifice before seeking to enter into this arrangement. - (2) The employee's substantive gross salary for all purposes, including but not limited to superannuation, annual leave, annual leave loading and long service leave, shall be the pre-sacrificing salary. - (3) Any such arrangement shall be by mutual agreement between each individual employee and the Council, provided that approval by the Council shall not be unreasonably withheld. - (4) The application shall be in writing and shall detail the percentage of salary to be salary sacrificed together with a statement that the "cash" component is adequate for his/her on-going living expenses.
-The remaining "cash" component cannot be lower than any minimum salary amount which the Council may otherwise be required to satisfy in respect of an employee. - (5) The individual agreement to salary sacrifice may be rescinded by the employee provided 3 months prior notice in writing is given to the Council officer responsible for payroll. - (6) The employee shall bear the responsibility and costs associated with taxation and any other matters in respect of the salary sacrifice arrangements.
-This means that contributions made to the Local Government Superannuation Scheme will be adjusted (at the employee's cost) to take account of taxation payable in relation to those contributions. - (7) Salary sacrifice contributions will be treated as employer contributions and may be subject to the superannuation surcharge and are likely to be preserved.
+- 29.1 As salary sacrifice is a complex matter, it is the employee's responsibility to seek advice and fully understand all implications of salary sacrifice before seeking to enter into this arrangement. - 29.2 The employee's substantive gross salary for all purposes, including but not limited to superannuation, annual leave, annual leave loading and long service leave, shall be the pre-sacrificing salary. - 29.3 Any such arrangement shall be by mutual agreement between each individual employee and the Council, provided that approval by the Council shall not be unreasonably withheld.

+- 29.4 The application shall be in writing and shall detail the percentage of salary to be salary sacrificed together with a statement that the "cash" component is adequate for his/her on-going living expenses.
+The remaining "cash" component cannot be lower than any minimum salary amount which the Council may otherwise be required to satisfy in respect of an employee. - 29.5 The individual agreement to salary sacrifice may be rescinded by the employee provided 3 months prior notice in writing is given to the Council officer responsible for payroll. - 29.6 The employee shall bear the responsibility and costs associated with taxation and any other matters in respect of the salary sacrifice arrangements.
+This means that contributions made to the Local Government Superannuation Scheme will be adjusted (at the employee's cost) to take account of taxation payable in relation to those contributions. - 29.7 Salary sacrifice contributions will be treated as employer contributions and may be subject to the superannuation surcharge and are likely to be preserved.

-26. Superannuation
+30. Superannuation